Parents and Families

 Knowing what you have seen on television and read in the local newspaper, the reality is that those are extreme cases of fraternity and sorority life.
 What the media will not tell you as a parent is that there are many life-long benefits to membership in fraternities and sororities.
 At a university like Winthrop, membership in a fraternity or sorority offers a small community of friends away from home.
 Additionally, national research has shown that involvement in fraternities and sororities increases students' chances of graduating from college.
 As a life-long member of a fraternity or sorority, students are offered the opportunity to develop as leaders, serve the local community, and focus on academics, as well as their careers, by connecting with local alumni members of fraternities and sororities.

-Fraternities and sororities exist as a proven support network for your son or daughter as he or she embarks on this new period in life.
-Close to a million students across the country currently are fraternity or sorority members.
-The fraternity and sorority community makes up 11% of the Winthrop student body.
-A fraternity or sorority can help personalize your son’s or daughter’s experience at college by offering a scholastic support system; by providing hands-on experience in leading committees, managing budgets, and interacting with faculty and administrators; by exposing the student to potential careers through educational programs and discussions with alumni; by offering the chance to give back to the community through service projects; and by creating close friendships with men and women that will cheer him or her on when times are tough.
+Fraternities and Sororities exist as a proven support network for your student as they embark on this new period in life.
+Currently, over a million students across the country are fraternity or sorority members.
+The fraternity & sorority community makes up nearly 15% of the Winthrop student body.
+A fraternity or sorority can help personalize your student’s experience at college by offering a scholastic support system; by providing hands-on experience in leading committees, managing budgets, and interacting with faculty and administrators; by exposing the student to potential careers through educational programs and discussions with alumni; by offering the chance to give back to the community through service projects; and by creating close friendships with men and women that will cheer them on when times are tough.
 With all these opportunities available, it is no wonder that fraternity and sorority members tend to graduate from college at a significantly higher rate than those not involved in fraternities or sororities.

 What about alcohol and fraternities/sororities?

 Alcohol abuse is unhealthy and inconsistent with fraternity ideals.
-All fraternities and sororities are expected to uphold state and city laws, and university, fraternity/sorority, and IFC/NPHC/Panhellenic (the governing boards for fraternities and sororities) policies regarding consumption of alcohol.
+All organizations are expected to uphold state and city laws and university & fraternity/sorority policies regarding consumption of alcohol.
+Winthrop’s Fraternity & Sorority Community strives to promote responsibility concerning alcohol through a variety of educational programs.
 In addition, fraternities are not allowed to purchase alcohol for members or guests.
 The days of open keg parties at Greek social functions are gone.
 Today’s fraternities and sororities strive to promote responsibility concerning alcohol.

 What about pledging or hazing?

 New fraternity and sorority members all experience a period of orientation.
-During this time, your son or daughter and other new members will participate in weekly meetings to learn about the university and the fraternity/sorority history, leadership retreats, community service projects, and activities designed to build friendships among new members and initiated members.
+During this time, your student and other new members will participate in weekly meetings to learn about the university and the fraternity/sorority history, leadership retreats, community service projects, and activities designed to build friendships among new members and initiated members.
 ALL FRATERNITY AND SORORITY POLICIES FORBID HAZING and are committed to a membership education period that instills a sense of responsibility and commitment in new members.
-This period will assist your son or daughter in overcoming some of the concerns about success in college.
+This period will assist your student in overcoming some of the concerns about success in college.
+Hazing is both against university policy as well as state law.
+We proactively educate all new members on hazing, its definition, examples, what to do, resources and how to report it.

-It can be perceived that fraternity or sorority membership may compromise a student's safety and well-being.
+It can be perceived that fraternity/sorority membership may compromise a student's safety and well-being.
 This certainly is not the case.
-In order to be recognized by the University, all fraternities and sororities are required to follow fairly strict alcohol and risk management policies.
-The policies are in accordance with the state law of South Carolina, and are enforced by both Winthrop University administrators and members of fraternities and sororities themselves.
-In addition, all organizations should have at least one alumni adviser and university faculty or staff advisor to assist and ensure that the chapter is promoting a safe environment for its members (both in and outside of the physical facility).
+In order to be recognized by the University, all fraternities and sororities are required to follow fairly strict alcohol and risk management policies that are in accordance with the state law of South Carolina.
+They are enforced by both Winthrop University administrators and members of fraternities and sororities themselves.
+All organizations also have at least one alumni adviser and university faculty/staff advisor to assist and ensure that the chapter is promoting a safe environment for its members.
+Our organizations are held accountable through our Fraternal Conduct Board & Dean of Students Office.
+Visit our website to view our Organization Conduct & Disciplinary Status page for info on findings and sanctions related to conduct code violations of fraternities & sororities.

 Hazing is both against university policy as well as state law.
 Hazing is defined as "Doing, requiring or encouraging any act, whether or not the act is voluntarily agreed upon, in conjunction with initiation or continued membership or participation in any group, that causes or creates a substantial risk of causing mental or physical harm or humiliation.
 Such acts may include, but are not limited to, use of alcohol, creation of excessive fatigue, and paddling, punching or kicking in any form" and will not be tolerated.